 Lambton Shores: B. Owen and A. Ward are in the fourth week of tent meetings as of August 3.
 A few souls have professed to be saved, cheering the Lakeshore assembly.

 Picton: G. Sharp and B. Crawford had two weeks of gospel and children’s meetings in the Crystal Palace in July.
 We were encouraged with the number of children that attended each morning, and some from the community who attended the gospel meetings in the evening.

 Scarborough: The work among the Chinese has been encouraging.
 Bible studies in the house of Stephen and Cynthia Vance have been well-attended.
-There was a profitable eleven-day series of gospel meetings, taken by Dan Harvey and Glen Todd, April 21-May 1 in the Stephen Leacock Collegiate, with good attendance and blessing in salvation.
+There was a profitable eleven-day series of gospel meetings with help from Glen Todd, April 21-May 1 in the Stephen Leacock Collegiate, with good attendance and blessing in salvation.
 The regular Sunday gospel meeting continues in the school.
 Gospel tent meetings (July 21-August 21, 26-28) have had good numbers coming, some very consistently.
 Gaius Goff, Stephen Vance, Chad Griffin, and Bryan Joyce preached the gospel.
 Steph Parent was responsible forthe children’s meetings conducted each night in another tent during the gospel meeting.
 Prayer is valued for continued blessing in salvation and wisdom for the furtherance of this work.

 Sudbury: During July, the assembly enjoyed a visit by B. Rodgers for a Lord’s Day and one night of appreciated ministry.